rpuig2001/CDM/README.md

 ```
 ## [FUTURE] CAD - Capacity Availability Document
 On this Document (https://raw.githubusercontent.com/rpuig2001/Capacity-Availability-Document-CDM/main/CAD.txt) there are the capacities for the arrival airports.
-The CDM will separate aircrafts with the same destination by the rate specified in the CAD creating a CTOT with the FM "ARR CAP" (If the arrival rate is less than the departure airport and NO Flow Measures are in force)).
+The CDM will separate aircrafts with the same destination by the rate specified in the CAD creating a CTOT with the Flow Message (FM) of "ARR CAP" (If the arrival rate is less than the departure airport and NO Flow Measures are in force)).
 The data from the CAD will be refreshed every 5 minutes (Same as the Flow Measures).

 For more information, check the CAD GitHub Repository.